weiffert/folder-gui/README.md

 # folder-gui

-This is an unpopulated file system for navigating folders.
-New folders can be made and traversed using JavaScript arrays.
+This was the solution to a puzzle of making a file system using nested arrays.
+An unpopulated file system can add new folders which can made and traversed.
+The current directory is tracked with a system of array indices.

+Languages: HTML, CSS, JS